Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

-Cabinet approved the commencement of early works at the Poets Corner site, including the demolition of the former social club, at an estimated cost of £0.680m.
-This decision is subject to agreement with the Harrow Strategic Development Partnership (HSDP).
-The Strategic Director of Housing and Regeneration, in consultation with relevant portfolio holders and directors, has been delegated authority to undertake a compliant procurement process, award the contract, and approve any costs exceeding the initial budget.
-Furthermore, authority has been granted to negotiate and enter into a side agreement with Wates and/or the HSDP to ensure the demolition costs are treated as HSDP expenditure.
-The Cabinet also noted that procurement for repairs to existing hoarding and the clearance of redundant furniture and equipment from Civic 1 is underway, with delegated authority to award this contract if the final value exceeds the director's existing delegated authority.
-The primary reason for these early works is to secure the Poets Corner site, particularly the social club, from unauthorised access, thereby reducing health and safety risks to residents and preventing fly-tipping and anti-social behaviour.
-The demolition is also crucial for the early preparation of the site for development under the HSDP.
-Councillor Stephen Greek declared a pecuniary interest as a Council appointee on the Harrow Strategic Development Partnership and, due to a dispensation, remained in the room but did not vote on this item.
+Cabinet approved the commencement of early works at the Poets Corner site, including the demolition of the former social club at an estimated cost of £0.680 million, subject to agreement with the Harrow Strategic Development Partnership (HSDP).
+Authority was delegated to the Strategic Director of Housing and Regeneration to undertake procurement and award the contract, and to approve any costs exceeding the initial budget.
+A side agreement will be negotiated with Wates and the HSDP to ensure these costs are recognised as Partnership expenditure.
+The procurement for repairs to existing hoarding and clearance of redundant furniture from Civic 1 was also noted, with delegated authority to award the contract if the final value exceeds the director's existing delegated authority.
+These works aim to secure the site, reduce health and safety risks, prevent anti-social behaviour, and ensure safe access to Harrow and Wealdstone train station.
+Councillor Stephen Greek declared a pecuniary interest in this item due to his appointment to the Harrow Strategic Development Partnership and, due to a dispensation, remained in the room but did not vote.

 Calculation of Business Rates Retention Amounts for 2026-2027

-Lease Surrender and Re-grant
+Lease surrender and re-grant

 Petitions